lynkai-test-projects/hit-nba/.lynk/default/entities/game.md

 ## Text-to-SQL Guidelines

-When generating SQL code, you myst take into account the following guidelines:
+When generating SQL code, you **MUST** take into account the following guidelines:

 - **Season Type Filtering:** Unless specified explicitly, always add the filter `season_type NOT IN ('Pre Season', 'All-Star')`.